pinheiroGroup/Kinbiont.jl/README.md

-# JFBC
+# JMAKi

-JBFC, a versatile software tool that utilizes Ordinary Differential Equations (ODEs) to fit bacterial growth data from plate reader experiments.
+JMAKi, a versatile software tool that utilizes Ordinary Differential Equations (ODEs) to fit bacterial growth data from plate reader experiments.
-With JFBC it is possible to simulate, fit, perform model selection, and conduct sensitivity analysis for multi-well plate reader experiments.
+With JMAKi it is possible to simulate, fit, perform model selection, and conduct sensitivity analysis for multi-well plate reader experiments.
-The parameter fitting in JFBC is defined as a constrained optimization problem, which is solved using a differential evolution non-linear optimizer.
+The parameter fitting in JMAKi is defined as a constrained optimization problem, which is solved using a differential evolution non-linear optimizer.
-For cases with unreliable initial conditions and high noise levels,JFBC implements Physics-Informed Neural Networks (PINNs) to fit the parameters and initial conditions.
+For cases with unreliable initial conditions and high noise levels,JMAKi implements Physics-Informed Neural Networks (PINNs) to fit the parameters and initial conditions.

 # Installation & requirements
 ## Manual installation